 — Ed Eitelberg, UJFC FOUNDER

-While Eddie's fund became briefly inactive in the 1990s, his work was recommenced by Ruth Hanft in 2002, and with the help of Bill Gray, Sonia Haimes, Vikki Bravo, Faye Rosenthal, Rob Capon and numerous others, UJFC came into being as a 501 (C) (3) tax-deductible fund in 2003.
+When Eddie's fund became briefly inactive in the 1990s, it was renewed by Ruth Hanft in 2002, and with the help of Bill Gray, Sonia Haimes, Vikki Bravo, Faye Rosenthal, Rob Capon and numerous others, UJFC came into being as a 501 (C) (3) tax-deductible fund in 2003.
 It raised over $25,000 in its first year and has prospered ever since.

 We embrace the notion that all Jews are responsible for one another.